Kauffman states and Heegaard diagrams for tangles: The polynomial tangle invariants The polynomial tangle invariants ∇

-such that the endpoints of the intervals lie on a fixed circle ${\red S^1}$ on the boundary of~$B^3$, together with a labelling of the arcs ${\red S^1}\smallsetminus \im(T)$ by some index set $\{a,b,c,\dots\}$.
-We consider tangles up to ambient isotopy which keeps track of the labelling of the arcs.
+such that the endpoints of the intervals lie on a fixed smoothly embedded circle ${\red S^1}$ on the boundary of~$B^3$, together with a labelling of the arcs ${\red S^1}\smallsetminus \im(T)$ by some index set $\{a,b,c,\dots\}$.
+We consider tangles up to ambient isotopy of $T\cup{\red S^1}$ which keeps track of the labelling of the arcs.
 If the number of intervals is $n$, we call a tangle \textbf{$\boldsymbol{2n}$-ended}.
 The images of the intervals are called \textbf{open components}, the images of the circles are called \textbf{closed components}.
-We often label these tangle components by variables $p,q,r,\dots$ or $t_1,t_2,\dots$, which we call the \textbf{colours} of~$T$.
-In analogy to link diagrams, we define a \textbf{tangle diagram} $D$ to be an immersion of intervals and circles into the closed 2-disc,
+An \textbf{oriented} tangle is a tangle with a choice of orientation on the tangle components.